zentala/game_player_nick_finder/README.md

 ```

 The application should now be accessible at http://localhost:8000/

-My apologies for the oversight.
-Here's the section in markdown as you requested:

 ## Intallation and Deamonizing Application on Server
 1) Follow all steps for local installation and startup.
 Verify that the application is running at http://localhost:8000/.